946336/len/README.md

 Feel free to glance at the spaghetti code that is the source code.
 A short description of the options that <samp>len</samp> recognizes is near the top of <samp>len.c</samp>.

-Please note that <samp>len</samp> does not currently have the capability to display line lengths in its output.

 <hr>
 <h4>Compiling</h4>
 <samp>make len</samp> should do the trick.